 This section describes an interoperability feature for the various spanning tree implementations across 1483 Bridge Mode ATM PVCs.
 Historically, vendors have not implemented spanning tree across RFC 1483 encapsulation consistently; furthermore, some Cisco IOS releases may not support the full range of spanning tree options.
 This feature attempts to smooth some of the practical challenges of interworking common variations of spanning tree over RFC 1483 Bridge Mode encapsulation.

 NoteThis feature set is only supported on RFC 1483 Bridge Mode ATM permanent virtual circuits (PVCs).
-This feature set is only supported on RFC 1483 Bridge Mode ATM permanent virtual circuits (PVCs).

 Some basic terms include the following:

 IEEE 802.1D is a standard for interconnecting LANs through media access control (MAC) bridges.
 IEEE 802.1D uses the Spanning Tree Protocol to eliminate loops in the bridge topology, which cause broadcast storms.

 Spanning Tree Protocol (STP) as defined in IEEE 802.1D is a link-management protocol that provides path redundancy while preventing undesirable loops in the network.
 An IEEE 802.1D spanning tree makes it possible to have one spanning tree instance for the whole switch, regardless of the number of VLANs configured on the switch.

 Bridge Protocol Data Unit (BPDU) is the generic name for the frame used by the various spanning tree implementations.
 The Spanning Tree Protocol uses the BPDU information to elect the root switch and root port for the switched network, as well as the root port and designated port for each switched segment.